How to take Full and Partial Screenshot with Selenium WebDriver

 /* Capture screenshot using getScreenshotAs() method of Webdriver * Set Output type of screenshot as 'FILE' */ File screenshot = ((TakesScreenshot)driver).getScreenshotAs(OutputType.FILE);

-3. FileUtils - It is the inbuilt utility of Java which is used to perform operations like copy a file, move a file etc.
+3. FileUtils - It is the inbuilt utility of Java that is used to perform operations like copying a file, moving a file, etc.

 - We'll call copyFile() method of FileUtils class, simply using '.' dot operator.

 - You must have observed that we have not created the object of FileUtils for calling copyFile() because it's a static method.
-And static methods can be called by simply using dot (.) operator with class name in Java.
-You do not need to create object for it.
+And static methods can be called by simply using the dot (.) operator with a class name in Java.
+You do not need to create an object for it.

 - Now we'll pass two parameters to copyFile() method.

-- Screenshot object which we created in first step.
+- Screenshot object which we created in the first step.

 - Path of your local system where you want to save the screenshot.